grafana/github-datasource/docs/sources/setup/datasource.md

 1. Go to its settings tab and at the bottom, you will find the **Connection** section.

-1. Paste the personal access token.
+1. Paste the access token.
    ![Configuring API Token](/media/docs/grafana/data-sources/github/github-plugin-confg-token.png)

    (_Optional_): If you using the GitHub Enterprise, then select the **Enterprise** option inside the **Additional Settings** section and paste the URL of your GitHub Enterprise.